MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-service-principal.md

 ---
 title: Azure SDK for Go authentication with a service principal
-description: In this tutorial, you'll use the Azure SDK for Go to authenticate to Azure with an Azure service principal using a secret or a certificate. ms.date: 05/10/2024 ms.topic: how-to ms.custom: devx-track-go
+description: In this tutorial, you use the Azure SDK for Go to authenticate to Azure with an Azure service principal using a secret or a certificate. ms.date: 05/10/2024 ms.topic: how-to ms.custom: devx-track-go